 What would you rather give up than your phone?
 According to surveys over the last few years, many have said they'd rather give up sex (30%), chocolate/alcohol (80%) or even their car (%30) than do without their phone.
 So when our phones are lost or misplaced, we panic.
-Fortunately, there are many easy ways to track a phone, whether it's hiding in the couch cushions with the ringer off, left behind at a restaurant or even stolen and turned off.
+Fortunately, there are many easy ways to find your phone, whether it's hiding in the couch cushions with the ringer off, left behind at a restaurant or even stolen and turned off.
 Here are 5 ways to find your phone when it goes missing.

-The first four ways of locating your phone require that your phone have location capabilities turned on BEFORE you lose your phone.
+The first four ways of finding your phone require that your phone have location capabilities turned on BEFORE you lose your phone.
 For Android phones, you'll find this under Settings > Security & Location > Location (for some phones, you'll just see Location).
 For iPhones, go to Settings > [Your Name] > iCloud then select Find My iPhone and then turn on Find My iPhone and Send Last Location.
 You may be prompted to enter your Apple ID and password.

 1. Google it (Android)